taptapship/codecode/readme.md

 ----

 ### What is `codecode`?
-As a reader of many programming blogs and tutorials, authors will commonly share code samples.
+If you spend any time reading a programmer's blog, there's a good chance you're going to be reading some code samples.
 I often have the problem of either looking ahead to the code without reading the text, or I just want to refer back to the code as I'm digesting the author's point.
-My laptop monitor is only so tall, so I want to be able to see both at the same time.
+Our monitors are only so tall; I just want to be able to see both at the same time, without losing my place in either.

 That's what `codecode` helps with.
 It's a jQuery plug-in which will split your page in two, allowing your readers to see your code as they read your article.